helmfile/helmfile/docs/index.md

 This is the ideal event to execute any commands that may mutate the cluster state as it will not be run for read-only operations like `lint`, `diff` or `template`.

 `preapply` hooks are triggered before a release is uninstalled, installed, or upgraded as part of `helmfile apply`.
-This is the ideal event to hook into when you are going to use `helmfile apply` for every kind of change, and you want the hook to be called only when any kind of change is being made.
+This is the ideal event to hook into when you are going to use `helmfile apply` for every kind, Regardless of whether the releases have changed, `preapply` will be executed, please ensure that `preapply` executes the command is idempotent.

 `preuninstall` hooks are triggered immediately before a release is uninstalled as part of `helmfile apply`, `helmfile sync`, `helmfile delete`, and `helmfile destroy`.